muehlefeldt/unity-machine-learning/docs/run-log.md

 * Compare the result against 6107.
 And compare with

 ## 6466+
+* Repeat of 6072–6080?
+Sensor study runs.
+* Aim is to gather better collision data.

 # Advisory
 * Are parallel processes even possible with the unity config files?
 Dat seems questionable ... feature may need another look.